ethan-ck/Alexandria/Networking I/The OSI Model.md

 			- DNS
 			- DHCP
 	- Presentation
 		- Once a session is established, it must "present" the data in a clean and efficient way.
 This layer handles the formatting, encryption, and compression of data.
 	- Session
 		- Establishes a session between two or more devices with a Session-ID
 			- Sync and acknowledged
+			- Synchronize packet
+			- Acknowledge packet
+			- 3 way "handshake"
+			- Sync packets open up a partial session which is the premise behind a ddos attack
 	- Transport
 		- Allows for the flow of Data through controls
 			- Flow control prevents "traffic jams"